Ilymo/TheFinder/project/README.md

 ### Result:

-When you're done with one of those search methods, press **Give me** button and you'll be redirected to the **Result** page where the search result will be display into card.
+When you're done with one of those search methods, press **"Give me"** button and you'll be redirected to the **"Result"** page where the search results will be display into cards.

-You can then press the **Give me 10 others** button on top or bottom of the page and the app will suggest 10 other movie/anime with those same criterias (if there is more than 10 movie/anime that respect those criterias).
+You can then press the **"Give me 10 others"** button on top or bottom of the page and the app will suggest 10 other movie/anime with those same criterias (if there is more than 10 movie/anime that respect those criterias).

 On top and bottom of the result page you can also:

-- Press **Back** button to go back on the previous search page.
+- Press **"Back"** button to go back on the previous search page.

-- Press **Home** button and you'll be redirected to the Home page.
+- Press **"Home"** button and you'll be redirected to the Home page.